 Finally, you must show that you suffered damages to prove a successful medical malpractice claim.
 Damages can be in the form of physical, emotional, and economic harm.

 Statutes of limitations govern the time frame for filing lawsuits.
-If you fail to file your lawsuit within the applicable statute of limitations, you cannot file your case.
+If you fail to file your lawsuit against a hospital within the applicable statute of limitations, you cannot file your case.

-In Alabama medical malpractice cases, the statute of limitations is generally two years.
+In Alabama, the statute of limitations for medical malpractice cases is generally two years.